drk1wi/Modlishka/README.md

       -postOnly
         	Log only HTTP POST requests

+      -rules string
+          	Comma separated list of 'string' patterns and their replacements - e.g.: base64(new):base64(old),base64(newer):base64(older)

       -target string
-        	Main target to proxy - Ex.: https://target.com

-      -targetRules string
-        	Comma separated list of 'string' patterns and their replacements.
+        	Target domain name  - e.g.: target.tld

       -targetRes string
-        	Comma separated list of target subdomains that need to pass through the  proxy
+        	Comma separated list of domains that were not translated automatically.
+Use this to force domain translation - e.g.: static.target.tld

       -terminateTriggers string
-        	Comma separated list of URLs from target's origin which will trigger session termination
+        	Session termination: Comma separated list of URLs from target's origin which will trigger session termination

       -terminateUrl string
-        	URL to redirect the client after session termination triggers
+        	URL to which a client will be redirected after Session Termination rules trigger

-      -tls
-        	Enable TLS (default false)

       -trackingCookie string
         	Name of the HTTP cookie used to track the victim (default "id")